-Jumps on the second straight are often bigger, to test riders coming out of the first turn at high speed, while the third straight jumps are usually present more technical challenges with different combinations of characteristics that test the riders' skills to the full.
+Jumps on the second straight are often bigger to test riders coming out of the first turn at high speed.
+In contrast, the third straight jumps are usually present more technical challenges with different combinations of characteristics that test the riders' skills to the full.

 The finishing straight usually combines pedalling and pumping so, although jumps and rollers are more straightforward, the track still tests technique right up to the finish line.

 The UCI BMX Track Certificate is a quality label for BMX tracks and means the BMX race track meets all UCI quality standards.